Maverick-0410/SQL_Netflix_Project/README.md

 ```

-### 15. Categorize Content Based on the Presence of 'Kill' and 'Violence' Keywords
+### 15. Categorize the content based on the presence of the keywords 'kill' and 'violence' in the description field.
+Label content containing these keywords as 'Bad' and all other content as 'Good'.
+Count how many items fall into each category.

 ```sql
 WITH new_table AS